-The University Center for Human Values and the Woodrow Wilson School of Public and International Affairs invite applications for postdoctoral positions in Values and Public Policy.
-We aim to support highly promising scholars trained in moral and political philosophy, political theory, normative economics and related areas to develop a research agenda in the ethical dimensions of public policy.
+The University Center for Human Values and the Woodrow Wilson School of Public and International Affairs invite applications for postdoctoral or more senior research positions in Values and Public Policy.
+We aim to support highly promising scholars trained in moral and political philosophy, political theory, normative economics and related areas, in developing a research agenda in the ethical dimensions of public policy.

-Applicants must a Ph.D. and must not have held the degree for more than three years by that date.
+Applications welcome from candidates who have or expect to have a Ph.D. by the start date.
+Applicants should not have more than two years of postdoctoral experience by the date of appointment.
 They may not be employed by another institution during the term of their Princeton appointment.

 Term of Appointment

-The term of appointment is one year, normally beginning September 1, 2017, with the expectation of renewal for one further year assuming good performance.
+The term of appointment is one year, with the expectation of renewal for one further year assuming good performance.
 Applicants are expected to be in residence for the duration of the appointment.
 Princeton offers competitive salary and employee benefits.

 This position is subject to the University’s background check policy.